The cover for

 CRISIS #7 was referenced.

 An entry from the Line it is Drawn at CBR, the topic here was mashing up Shakespeare and comic heroes.
 Art by Steve Howard.
 Another Line it is Drawn entry, with art by Rachel Ordway.
 Art commissioned by Kevin Smith after he directed a Supergirl TV episode.
 George Perez, artist of the original, cosplays perhaps his most famous cover.
 Found on covermashups.tumblr.com Found on Comics Alliance.
+A commissioned piece found on the net.
 TV and Film

 A direct homage in the style of the DC Animated Universe.
 Screen shot from Series 2, Episode 10 of Justice League United.
 Batman: Brave and The Bold Series 2, Episode 21 with Batman holding GI Robot.
 Batman: Brave and The Bold Series 3, Episode 4.
 The 2016 Supergirl TV show released this promo image.
 And here’s a screen grab of the actual scene in the Supergirl series.